mirte-robot/mirte-documentation/doc/connect_to_mirte.rst

 .. note::

-   When connecting though wireless, or USB (so the first two opstions), you will be connected to the robot though ethernet.
+   When connecting though wireless, or USB (so the first two options), you will be connected to the robot through ethernet.
 You will therefore not have access to internet on your machine.

 Wireless (Wifi)
 ===============

-After booting up Mirte for the first time the robot is in acces point (AP) mode and a wifi network will be available with ssid Mirte-XXXXXX.
+After booting up Mirte for the first time the robot is in access point (AP) mode and a wifi network will be available with ssid Mirte-XXXXXX.
 You can connect to this network with the password 'mirte_mirte'.
 While in AP mode, the ip address of Mirte is 192.168.42.1, but you could also access it with mirte.local or mirte-XXXXXX.local: